Plant-Based

 Yet, this could be one of the first areas to see an overhaul in the ongoing evolution of plant-based products.

-In Innova’s 2023 Trends Report, the top two areas that consumers want to see more of in plant-based products were improved taste and texture, respectively.
+In Innova’s 2023 Trends Report, the top two areas that consumers want to see more of in future plant-based products were improved taste and texture, respectively.

 Surprisingly, better mimicking of animal-based products was ranked only sixth on the list.